Secret Harbour, Western Australia: Transport

 Secret Harbour is connected to Rockingham to the north and Mandurah to the south by Mandurah Road, which forms the suburb's eastern boundary and is part of the national Highway 1 network.
 Additionally, Warnbro Sound Avenue provides suburban access to Port Kennedy, Waikiki, Warnbro Fair and Rockingham shopping centres.

 Several Transperth bus routes terminate at Comet Bay College and provide connections to Rockingham railway station.
 The 558/559 operates along Warnbro Sound Avenue in the suburb's centre, whilst the 561 serves the western part of the suburb and the 563 serves the eastern part.
 Additionally, the 558 connects to Mandurah railway station.
 All buses are operated by Transdev.

+The nearest stations to Secret Harbour are the Warnbro Railway Station and the Lakelands Railway Station.